disneystreaming/gomux/README.md

 gomux
 =====

 Go wrapper to create tmux sessions, windows and panes.
-This is a minimal fork of `wricardo/gomux` to meet our specific needs.
+This is a minimal fork of `wricardo/gomux` to meet our specific needs in [ssm-helpers](https://github.com/disneystreaming/ssm-helpers).

 ### Example
 example.go: